-It can be shown \cite{Gourgoulhon:2005ng}, that on the null surface we have, $\bm{l} \overset{\hech}{=} \bm{t} + \bm{V}$, where $\bm{V}$ is spatial vector field that is tangent to $\bnl$.
-With respect to the adapted coordinate system, hence, we have $l^{\t \mu} \overset{\hech}{=} (1, V^A)$.
-The line element on the null surface in this adapted coordinate system can be expressed as \cite{Gourgoulhon:2005ng, Padmanabhan:2010rp},
+Unlike $\Pi^a_{~b}$, $q^a_b$ is the induced metric on $\B^{\rm (null)}$.
 The intrinsic geometry of the null surface is provided by the first fundamental form, which is the metric $\bm{q}$ induced from the ambient metric $\bm{g}$ from the spacetime manifold $\sptmr$.
 The codimension of two surfaces $\bnl$ forms a submanifold $\sptqr$, equipped with the unique metric compatible torsion-free connection $\bm{\twod}$ satisfying $\twod_A q_{BC} = 0$.
 To completely characterize the extrinsic geometry of the null surface, we need the triplet $(\theta_{ab}, \Omega_a, \k)$, where $\theta_{ab}$ is the second fundamental form of $\hech$ defined as \cite{Gourgoulhon:2005ng},

 Performing an irreducible decomposition of the second fundamental form gives us two new extrinsic quantities derived from its trace and trace-free part.

 The trace of $\theta_{ab}$ is called the expansion scalar for the null vector field as it correctly quantifies the fractional rate of change of the area element of $\hech$ when evolved along the null generators,